 Jacob’s glory in Hebrew כָּבוֹד ḵâḇôḏ; rarely כָּבֹד kabod; weight, but only figuratively in a good sense, splendour or copiousness: — glorious(-ly), glory, honour.

 Now Jacob heard the words of Laban’s sons, saying, “Jacob has taken away all that was our father’s, and from what was our father’s he has acquired all this wealth.”Genesis 31:1

 We learn an essential truth here.
 Laban speaks here of the people of this world.
 To them, glory is wealth.
 We learnt that God blessed Abraham as the father of faith, and we know from Abramahic Covenant Brings Wealth that God wants to bless us too, but our first desire must be to bring glory to God.
 Then God will pour in more glory AND wealth.

 5. Joseph’s Greater Glory: Dominion AND Wealth

 The three forefathers, Abraham, Isaac, and Jacob, had significant personality flaws that caused them to give in to temptation.
-We don’t see these flaws in Joseph, and as such, he is more ‘Christ-like’ than the forefathers.
+We don’t see these flaws in Joseph; he is more ‘Christ-like’ than his forefathers.
 Like Joseph, we will receive dominion and glory as we walk in victory over sin.

 So you shall tell my father of all my glory in Egypt, and of all that you have seen; and you shall hurry and bring my father down here.”Genesis 45:13